 Quite frankly, thousands of architects have clung on to home-based practices since the disastrous employment crisis that began in the early 80s, and this transition is popularly known as a “safety net.”

 Luckily, taking the risk was worth every penny, as his career skyrocketed ever since.
-“As a matter of fact, things have been going so good that I ended up building this huge art studio in the backyard of my current residence,” he adds.
+“As a matter of fact, things have been going so well that I ended up building this huge art studio in the backyard of my current residence,” he adds.

-It also must feel heavenly for the introverts, as many are making the best use of having a personal workspace.
+It also must feel heavenly for introverts, as many are making the best use of having a personal workspace.
 Higher concentration always leads to precise output, but is that all?

 As obvious as it gets, the main reason why more and more architects are shifting towards home-based practices is the benefit of minimal fixed costs.

-That said, we’ve recently come across a 2006 Small Business Administration study that brilliantly puts contrast on the financial benefits of in-house offices.
+That said, we’ve recently come across a 2006 Small Business Administration study that brilliantly puts a contrast on the financial benefits of in-house offices.
 The study showed a brief comparison between the post-tax incomes between home-based firms and businesses being run in rented spaces.